 PhD in structural geology from Leeds University and is a Fellow of the

 Geological Society and a member of the Institute of Directors (MIoD).

-Graham has a BSc Geology from the University of London and an MSc Petroleum Geoscience from Imperial College, University of London.
+Graham holds a B.Sc.
+(Hons) University of London, and an MSc Petroleum Geoscience from Imperial College (University of London).

 Jonathan is Rockflow's Principal Quantitative Geophysicist.
 Jonathan has over 15 years of international industry experience working within and for operating companies from survey design, exploration and development drilling to late-life re-development planning and cessation of production.